EpicGamesFixer/EpicGamesFixer/README.md

 	- install [Download Epic Games Fixer ](https://github.com/meteor2024/EpicGamesFixer/releases)

 1. On the Server:
-   - Install Epic Games Launcher to the System Disk after installation recommend reboot the server
+   - Install Epic Games Launcher to the System Disk after installation end, recommend reboot the server
    - Launch Epic Games Fixer
      	- Select Game Disk, if you have more than one Game Disk select what you want
      	- Then press <<Install Fix>> wait installation